 Some of us walk away unscathed, some with scrapes and bruises, while others of us wind up in an emotional intensive care unit trying to heal the carnage left in our wake.
 We screwed up and no one knows that more than we do.
 We hope to not repeat the same mistakes again but sometimes we do and the inner torment takes on new energy.

 Life happens.
 The key question is: How can you come to peace with yourself?
 Can you look past the harsh judgments you impose on yourself and move on?
 Can you drop the self-castigation and attempt to see more clearly just what drove you to screw up?
 That is, why not stop beating yourself up and focus on something more productive, like seeing what you can do to avoid screwing up?

-If you don’t do that and continue to tell yourself that it is not merely a screw up, but that you are the screw up; that is, you leap from having made a mistake to feeling as if you are a mistake.
-You define yourself by your mistake(s).
+Unfortunately most of us don’t do that.
+We continue to tell ourselves that it is not merely a screw up, but that we are the screw up; that is, we leap from having made a mistake to feeling as if we are a mistake.
+We define ourselves by our mistake(s).

 If you can’t accept yourself as an imperfect human being, then somewhere in the back of your mind you have buried your “sins” in a shallow grave, waiting for the chance to resurrect them so the self-torture can resume.
 Being at peace takes a back seat to the inner war, it is a war you will lose and the main casualty is you.

 We’re human beings and thus subject to make mistakes, especially when raw emotions come into play.
 Think back on all the dumb stuff that you may have done throughout the course of your life.
 Didn’t overwhelming, emotional responses play some role in your linage of occasional dumb stuff?
 It has in all our lives, including mine.
 The truth is that we are all more than our mistakes.
 Self-acceptance is not optional for a healthy relationship with yourself, it is essential.